byjg/php-micro-orm/docs/model-attribute.md

 The `FieldUuidAttribute` is a specialized field attribute designed for UUID fields.
 It internally configures the appropriate mapper functions for handling binary UUID values:

-- For reading from the database: Uses `SelectBinaryUuidMapper` to convert binary UUID to string format
+- For reading from the database: Uses `FormatSelectUuidMapper` to convert binary UUID to string format
-- For writing to the database: Uses `UpdateBinaryUuidMapper` to convert string UUID to binary format
+- For writing to the database: Uses `FormatUpdateUuidMapper` to convert string UUID to binary format

 ### Database Schema Requirements